reid47/redraw/README.md

 ## Improvements to make

-- [ ] Use select tool to save part of canvas
 - [ ] Custom colors/color palettes
 - [ ] Eyedropper tool
 - [ ] Keyboard shortcuts for all buttons/tools